List of Star Trek novels: Simon & Schuster (1979–present)

-Star Trek (1979–2022)
+Star Trek (1979–present)

-Star Trek book line is based on the television series of the same name.
-From 1987 to 1996, Titan reprinted numbered novels for the United Kingdom market using a different scheme.
-Novels published since 2013 have included the Original Series subtitle.
+Star Trek: The Original Series book line is based on the television series of the same name.
+From 1987 to 1996, Titan reprinted the numbered series for the United Kingdom market using a different scheme.
+Novels published since 2013 have included The Original Series subtitle.

 Film novelizations (1979–1992)

 Based on the Star Trek film series.